 NBIM CEO is responsible for preparing and publishing public reports on the investment activities, including:

-- Quarterly and annual reports on the investment management activities, in accordance with the requirements laid down by the Ministry of Finance
+- Semi-annual reports on the investment management activities, in accordance with the requirements laid down by the Ministry of Finance

 - Annual reports on the responsible investment activities.